-- A list of the destination IPs with the most traffic per source IP on the network.
+- A list of target IPs with the most traffic per source IP on the network.

 - Reports of local network consumption by origin, dynamic maps and search and filtering options with the accumulated data.

-With the individual traffic data of each network equipment, Pandora NTA will be able to generate alerts, TopN reports and use any other Pandora FMS function, since they are saved as modules of an agent.
+With the individual traffic data of each network equipment, Pandora NTA will be able to generate alerts, TopN reports and use any other Pandora FMS function, since they are saved as agent modules.

 3.1 Architecture and functioning

-It's important to understand that if Pandora NTA is installed in an ordinary computer, without previously making a portmirror or connecting a TAP that redirects traffic to that machine, it will not receive all the network traffic, it will only observe the traffic generated by that machine, not the rest of the network.
+It is important to understand that if Pandora NTA is installed in an ordinary computer, without previously making a port-mirror or connecting a TAP that redirects traffic to that machine, it will not receive all the network traffic, it will only observe the traffic generated by that machine.

-Pandora-NTOP will listen to the traffic and will generate data without storing them in any place (it keeps them in the RAM).
+Pandora-NTOP will listen to the traffic and will generate data without storing them anywhere (it keeps them in the RAM).
 Pandora NTA will send the data collected by Pandora-NTOP to Pandora FMS Data Server.
-You can install as many Pandora NTA as you need, if there are several local networks and several listening points, you can perform a distributed deployment.
+You may install as many Pandora NTA as you need, if there are several local networks and several listening points, you may perform a distributed deployment.

 Pandora NTA also offers information related to problems in the local network in real time, since it can generate events of three types: